Why It Works

 Transfer the knots to a large bowl, and add your cooled flavor base.
 Using your whole hand, toss and flip the knots until they're evenly coated on all surfaces.
 You want to be gentle here, letting the knots cascade over your palms so that you don't end up sticking them together.

-Next, butter up a nine- by 13-inch baking dish (I told you we're not butter-shy here, right?) to help the bottoms and sides brown, and lay the knots inside the dish, keeping them evenly spaced.
+Next, butter up a 9- by 13-inch baking dish (I told you we're not butter-shy here, right?) to help the bottoms and sides brown, and lay the knots inside the dish, keeping them evenly spaced.
 It's okay if they don't sit against each other snugly right now; that'll come with time.

 Cover up the dish tightly with plastic wrap, then set it aside and let the rolls rest until they've roughly doubled in volume.
 At room temperature, this should take three to four hours.
 In the fridge, it should take about 12 to 16 hours, which makes this a great make-ahead option.